NautilusTrader

 The following environment variables are used by Tardis and NautilusTrader.

-• TM_API_KEY: API key for the Tardis Machine.
+• TM_API_KEY: API key passed to the Tardis Machine process for historical data access.

 Running Tardis Machine historical replays

-The Tardis Machine Server is a locally runnable server with built-in data caching, providing both tick-level historical and consolidated real-time cryptocurrency market data through HTTP and WebSocket APIs.
+The Tardis Machine Server is a locally runnable server with built‑in data caching.
+It provides tick‑level historical and consolidated real‑time cryptocurrency market data through HTTP and WebSocket APIs.

-The end-to-end run_tardis_machine_replay data pipeline function utilizes a specified configuration to execute the following steps:
+The end‑to‑end run_tardis_machine_replay data pipeline function uses a specified configuration to execute the following steps:

 • Connect to the Tardis Machine server.

-• Request and parse all necessary instrument definitions from the Tardis instruments metadata HTTP API.
+• Request and parse all instrument definitions for the configured exchanges from the Tardis instruments metadata API.

-• Stream all requested instruments and data types for the specified time ranges from the Tardis Machine server.
+• Stream all requested instruments and data types for the specified time ranges from Tardis Machine.

-• For each instrument, data type and date (UTC), generate a .parquet file in the Nautilus format.
+• For each data type and date (UTC), write catalog‑compatible .parquet files by instrument or bar type.

-You can request data for the first day of each month without an API key.
-For all other dates, a Tardis Machine API key is required.
+You can request data for the first day of each month without a Tardis Machine API key.
+Other dates require TM_API_KEY.

 This process is optimized for direct output to a Nautilus Parquet data catalog.
-Ensure that the NAUTILUS_CATALOG_PATH environment variable is set to the root /catalog/ directory.
-Parquet files will then be organized under /catalog/data/ in the expected subdirectories corresponding to data type and instrument.
+Set NAUTILUS_PATH to the parent directory that contains the catalog/ subdirectory.
+Parquet files are written under <NAUTILUS_PATH>/catalog/data/ in subdirectories by data type and instrument or bar type.

-If no output_path is specified in the configuration file and the NAUTILUS_CATALOG_PATH environment variable is unset, the system will default to the current working directory.
+If no output_path is specified and NAUTILUS_PATH is unset, output defaults to the current working directory.

 Procedure

 This command starts the tardis-machine server without a persistent local cache, which may affect performance.
-For improved performance, consider running the server with a persistent volume.
-Refer to the Tardis Docker documentation for details.
+For better replay performance, run it with a persistent volume.

 Configuration